Store inventory

 7 Actions — each row carries up to five buttons, from left to right:

 - View History (clipboard icon) — opens this item's full stocktake history: every past report with its expected, verified, and difference.
-A small red dot on the icon flags a recent large variance worth a look.
+A small red dot on the icon flags a recent large variance worth a look — it never appears on an item no recipe uses, where a variance is expected.
 See How to stocktake.

 - Verify — opens the stocktake dialog to submit a physical count.
 The number you enter becomes the new baseline, and Expected Stock resets to match.
 See How to stocktake.